Words: Rhiannon Pursall

 We could definitely do with a laugh right now – and as luck would have it, Leamington Spa Comedy Festival brings bucket-loads of them from 6 Oct-Sat 12 Oct.
 Sarcastic side-splitter James Acaster comes to town (sadly sold out!); Gary Delaney fires ‘expertly crafted gaggery’; improv troupe The Noise Next Door bring their off-the-cuff quick wit; plus The Horne Section (Oct 7), Matthew Parker (Oct 8), Josh Pugh (Oct 9), Justin Moorhouse, George Hinchliffe’s Ukulele Orchestra of GB (Oct 11) and the Comedy Club 4 Kids (Oct 12).

-Stand-up fave Ben Elton is on hand to try and make sense of a world that appears to have gone stark-raving mad.
-Unfortunately he’s already sold out at Warwick Arts Centre on Wed 23 Oct; Birmingham Town Hall on Tue 22 Oct and Birmingham Hippodrome on Thu 14 Nov.
+Stand-up fave Ben Elton is on hand to try and make sense of a world that appears to have gone stark-raving mad at Warwick Arts Centre on Wed 23 Oct; Birmingham Town Hall on Tue 22 Oct and Birmingham Hippodrome on Thu 14 Nov.

 Also at Warwick Arts Centre, Romesh Ranganathan (5, 15 & 16 Nov) may have sold out, but there’s still plenty of laughs lined-up this season thanks to Daliso Chaponda’s Blah Blah Blacklist (Sat Oct 12), parenting podcasters The Scummy Mummies (17 Oct) and Rob Beckett (17-18 Oct).
 Book ahead for Josh Widdicombe (7 Nov) and John Robins (14 Nov) as well as new shows by big-hitting West Midlands comedians – Shazia Mirza (17 Nov), Lenny Henry (17 Nov), Frank Skinner (19 Nov), and rising star Darren Harriott (29 Nov).